overtrue/laravel-open-telemetry/README.md

 ## 🎯 Package Positioning

-### vs Official Auto-Instrumentation Package
+### Built on Official Auto-Instrumentation

+This package is **built on top of** the official [`open-telemetry/opentelemetry-auto-laravel`](https://packagist.org/packages/open-telemetry/opentelemetry-auto-laravel) package, providing additional manual instrumentation capabilities.

+### Package Relationship

-- **[Official Package](https://packagist.org/packages/open-telemetry/opentelemetry-auto-laravel)**: Automatic instrumentation using hooks, zero code changes required
+- **[Official Package](https://packagist.org/packages/open-telemetry/opentelemetry-auto-laravel)**: Foundation auto-instrumentation (automatically installed as dependency)
-- **This Package**: Manual instrumentation with Laravel-style APIs, providing fine-grained control and additional features
+- **This Package**: Additional manual instrumentation with Laravel-style APIs and enhanced features

 ### When to Use This Package

+- ✅ Need both automatic AND manual instrumentation
-- ✅ Need precise control over span attributes and lifecycle
+- ✅ Want precise control over span attributes and lifecycle
-- ✅ Want to integrate deeply with Laravel events and services
+- ✅ Need to integrate deeply with Laravel events and services
 - ✅ Prefer explicit instrumentation with Laravel facades
 - ✅ Need custom watchers and middleware
 - ✅ Building complex tracing scenarios

-### When to Use Official Auto-Instrumentation
+### When to Use Official Package Only

-- ✅ Want zero-code instrumentation
+- ✅ Want zero-code instrumentation only
 - ✅ Need basic request/response tracing
-- ✅ Prefer automatic framework detection
+- ✅ Prefer minimal setup

 ## Installation